 Over half of the environmental values are provided by seven species (based on tree structure and abundance): red maple, linden, Norway maple, London plane, green ash, sugar maple, and silver maple.

 TreeBaltimore, a mayoral initiative (led by the Baltimore City of Recreation and Parks in partnership with Blue Water Baltimore, the Parks & People Foundation, Baltimore Tree Trust and the Alliance for the Chesapeake Bay), aims to increase the urban tree canopy from 27.4% to 40%.

 Current value of services provided by Baltimore’s trees:

 - $3.3 million a year in energy savings by shading buildings from the summer sun and blocking winter winds.

 - $10.7 million a year storing 527 tons of carbon.
-Carbon dioxide greatly contributes to the greenhouse effect.
+Carbon dioxide greatly increases to the greenhouse effect.

 - $3.8 million a year by removing 700 metric tons of air pollution (carbon monoxide, nitrogen dioxide, sulfur dioxide, etc.)

 - $1.6 million a year by removing 244 metric tons of ozone.
 Ground level ozone is the main ingredient in smog and a leading contributing factor of asthma.

 Over the life of a single tree, it is not unreasonable to conclude that $57,000 in economic and environmental benefits is provided.